-We ended up by London Fields and headed over to E5 Bakehouse for a schnack!
+A week ago, I went on a trip to East London and, after a lot of walking around, ended up by London Fields.
+We headed over to E5 Bakehouse for a schnack!
 I bought a super sticky banana pecan blondie.

 It was to. die. for.
-I didn’t even take a picture of it as I was too busy smashing it into my face.
+I didn’t even take a picture of it as I was far too hungry.

-I got a craving for it again (of course :/ ) but E5 is a whiiilllee away from me so I made up my own banana blondie of sorts – it’s less sweet than the E5 one and I also added a sprinkle of coconut and some chocolate chips for funsies.
+I got a craving for it again (of course :/ ) but E5 is a quite a long trip away so I made up my own banana blondie of sorts – it’s less sweet than the E5 one and I also added a sprinkle of coconut and some chocolate chips for fun!!

 It was also only after making it that I realised I could have easily made this in a large, cast-iron skillet instead so do that instead if ya want and call it a skillet blondie.
 Either way, it’s fab eaten straight up with a spoon – although for some reason I feel like that’s more acceptable if it’s in a skillet.

 – You can make this in a large cast iron skillet – just melt the butter in the skillet on the stove top instead of in the oven and continue the recipe as per usual.

 – To make it vegan (I have tested this and it works just as well): use coconut oil instead of butter, sub 1 tbsp of ground flax w/ 3 tbsp of water for the egg, use unrefined sugar instead of granulated, and vegan chocolate chips.

 - 6 tbsp unsalted butter

 - 1/4 cup granulated sugar